yahya99223/ElasticSearchIngestLambda/README.md

 # ElasticSearchIngestLambda
-A .Net Core Lambda Function to push data to an ElasticSearch Index
+A .Net Core SQS Lambda Function to push data to an ElasticSearch Index